 The tactics proved effective, with Petro winning the elections with 32% of the votes against 25% for the centrist former Mayor Enrique Peñalosa.

 Inspector General Alejandro Ordoñez, one of Colombia’s most conservative politicians, dismissed Petro halfway his term in a controversial decision over the handling of Bogota’s trash collection during the first year of the mayoral term.

 The initiative impeded a referendum to take place that sought to impeach the mayor, whose popularity had hit rock bottom.
-Petro was able to use the dismissal in his advantage by portraying himself as a victim of anti-democratic forces.
+Petro was able to use the dismissal to his advantage by portraying himself as a victim of anti-democratic forces.